 To ensure confidential information is secure, documents containing sensitive data, including information concerning prescribers, recipients, or donors, must not be left in public view or in an unsecured location.
-You also must pay particular attention to the manner in which you enter, secure, and store computer data.
+Particular attention must be paid to how computer data is entered, secured, and stored.
 Given the nature of TAF's business, the potential for a breach of security exists and must be considered at all times.
-If you observe individuals you do not recognize using computers or other TAF technology, immediately report this to your supervisor, the Vice President of Business Intelligence, or the Compliance Officer.
+Unauthorized usage of TAF technology must be immediately reported to a Compliance Champion, their supervisor, the Vice President of Business Intelligence, or the Compliance Officer.